SergeiDm/CarND-MPC-Project/README.md

 OS Windows 10 users may use [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about) for dependencies installation and building program.

 ## Project explanation
+The Model
+Student describes their model in detail.
+This includes the state, actuators and update equations.

+Timestep Length and Elapsed Duration (N & dt)
+Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
+Additionally the student details the previous values tried.

+Polynomial Fitting and MPC Preprocessing
+A polynomial is fitted to waypoints.
+If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.

+Model Predictive Control with Latency
+The student implements Model Predictive Control that handles a 100 millisecond latency.
+Student provides details on how they deal with latency.

 In this project 2 PID controllers were applied:
 - for steering angle.
 This PID is directly proprotional: